 • a transformational management programme known as ‘Nottingham into the Nineties’ which focused on performance and customer service

-• the development of the ‘Green Charter’ into a national exemplar programme, including the Climate Change Declaration for local government
+• the development of the ‘Green Charter’ into a national exemplar programme, including leading the Climate Change Declaration for local government as a whole

 • the shift from second tier district status to a unitary authority with over 15,000 employees, the City Council again became responsible for education and social services, as well as other strategic roles.